moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

 The command_interface tags define the types of commands that can be sent to control the joint.
 The state_interface tags define the types of state information that can be read from the joint.

-By default the Setup Assistant assumes **position** command interface and **position** and **velocity** state interfaces, and we will proceed with this setting.
+By default the MoveIt Setup Assistant assumes **position** command interface and **position** and **velocity** state interfaces, and we will proceed with this setting.

 .. image:: ros2_control/setup_assistant_ros2_control_tags.png